 Most of the time, the student pilot certificate and medical certificate are the same document.
 You’ll be issued a student pilot certificate together with a medical certificate when you pass your aviation medical exam.
 Rarely, a student might possible a student pilot certificate separately from the medical certificate by visiting an FAA Flight Standards District Office (FSDO).

 You’ll schedule your aviation medical exam with a local aviation medical examiner.
 A list of local aviation medical examiners can be found on the FAA website, by conducting an internet search, or by asking your flight school which examiner is recommended.
 Aviation medical examiners are typically medical doctors who perform aviation medical exams in addition to another type of medical practice.
 These doctors are knowledgeable about specific physiological factors involved in flight and can offer guidance on certain medical conditions as they pertain to flying.

 Types of Aviation Medical Exams:

-As a student pilot, you have the choice of getting a first class, second class or third class medical certificate.
-First class medical certificates are required for airline pilots and are the most restrictive of the medical certificates.
+As a student pilot, you have the choice of getting a first-class, second class or third-class medical certificate.
+First-class medical certificates are required for airline pilots and are the most restrictive of medical certificates.
 Second class medical certificates are required for most commercial pilots.
 Third class medical certificates are the least restrictive and easiest to obtain and are required for student pilots.
 All prospective students are required to obtain at least a third-class certificate, but professional pilot hopefuls should consider obtaining a first-class medical certificate to make sure that their health is in satisfactory condition before investing time and money in flight training.